jurader/NSCLC_spatial_zone_radiomics/README.md

 ## Running the analysis in Google Colab

 1. Open the ipynb file in Google Colab.
-2. In the first code cell, upload `colab_reanalysis_en.zip`.
-3. Run the cells in order.
+2. Run the cells in order.
-4. After the max5, max10, and max20 analyses finish, review the comparison with the original results.
+3. After the max5, max10, and max20 analyses finish, review the comparison with the original results.
-5. Use the final cell to download the recalculated results as a ZIP archive.
+4. Use the final cell to download the recalculated results as a ZIP archive.

 CT images and GTV masks are not required.
 This reanalysis starts from the CSV files of radiomics feature.